drummonds/pydatacolor/README.md

 # pydatacolor
-Using Python to connect to Datacolor spyder print spectrocolorimeter
+Using Python to connect to Datacolor Spyder Print spectrocolorimeter, SpyderPRINT™

 I have made contact but now need to start reading from it.